-30. The Board recommends that the accounting standards of this Statement become effective for fiscal periods beginning after September 30, 1996.
+30. The managerial cost accounting standards prescribed in SFFAS No. 4 shall be effective for fiscal periods beginning after September 30, 1997.
 Earlier implementation is encouraged.

-Purposes of Using Cost Information
+Purposes Of Using Cost Information

-31. There are many different purposes for which cost information may be used by the federal government.
-The focus of this statement is on cost information needed to improve federal financial management and managerial decision making.

-32. In managing federal government programs, cost information is essential in the following five areas: (1) budgeting and cost control, (2) performance measurement, (3) determining reimbursements and setting fees and prices, (4) program evaluations, and (5) making economic choice decisions.
+- 31. There are many different purposes for which cost information may be used by the federal government.
+The focus of this statement is on cost information needed to improve federal financial management and managerial decision making. - 32.
+In managing federal government programs, cost information is essential in the following five areas: (1) budgeting and cost control, (2) performance measurement, (3) determining reimbursements and setting fees and prices, (4) program evaluations, and (5) making economic choice decisions.
 Each of these uses is discussed below.

-Budgeting and Cost Control
+Budgeting And Cost Control

-33. Information on the costs of program activities can be used as a basis to estimate future costs in preparing and reviewing budgets.
+- 33. Information on the costs of program activities can be used as a basis to estimate future costs in preparing and reviewing budgets.
 Once budgets are approved and executed, cost information serves as a feedback to budgets.
 Using cost information, federal managers can control and reduce costs, and find and avoid waste.
-For example, with appropriate cost information, federal managers can:

-- -- Compare costs with known or assumed benefits of activities, identify value-added and nonvalue-added activities, and make decisions to reduce resources devoted to activities that are not cost-effective; - Compare and determine reasons for variances between actual and budgeted costs of an activity or a product; - -- Compare cost changes over time and identify their causes; - -- Identify and reduce excess capacity costs; and - -- Compare costs of similar activities and find causes for cost differences, if any.
+For example, with appropriate cost information, federal managers can: - Compare costs with known or assumed benefits of activities, identify value-added and non-value-added activities, and make decisions to reduce resources devoted to activities that are not cost-effective; - Compare and determine reasons for variances between actual and budgeted costs of an activity or a product; - Compare cost changes over time and identify their causes; - Identify and reduce excess capacity costs; and - Compare costs of similar activities and find causes for cost differences, if any.